lynnsouz/lynnsouz/README.md

 # WORK EXPERIENCE
 ## ACT Digital - C6 Bank
-> Implementing new features and updating existing user interfaces for the C6 Bank app.
+    - Jul 2022 to Now
-> MVP Architecture with Coordinators.
+  - Implementing new features and updating existing user interfaces for the C6 Bank app.
-> Code review for other developers.
+  - MVP Architecture with Coordinators.
-> Look into requirements for projects independently.
+  - Code review for other developers.
->
+  - Look into requirements for projects independently.

 ## Empiricus Research
-> Implement features and updates for the Empiricus app.
+    - Mar 2021 to Jun 2022
-> MVVM Architecture with RXSwift.
+  - Implement features and updates for the Empiricus app.
-> Develop integration with another application (Real Valor and Vitreo).
+  - MVVM Architecture with RXSwift.
-> Implement build and distribution automation with Bitrise(CI/CD).
+  - Develop integration with another application (Real Valor and Vitreo).
-> Update iOS version to support Swift-UI.
+  - Implement build and distribution automation with Bitrise(CI/CD).
->
+  - Update iOS version to support Swift-UI.

 ## IBM
-> Develop features for the Santander Way app and Santander Enterprise app.
+    - Jul 2020 to Mar 2021
-> Clean Swift architecture with SnapKit for view coding.
+  - Develop features for the Santander Way app and Santander Enterprise app.
-> Translate Objective-C to Swift.
+  - Clean Swift architecture with SnapKit for view coding.
-> Develop PIX(New instant payment system from the Central Bank of Brazil) for Enterprise.
+  - Translate Objective-C to Swift.
-> Advocate for outstanding development practices, improvements in architecture and patterns.
+  - Develop PIX(New instant payment system from the Central Bank of Brazil) for Enterprise.
-> Assist Junior developers.
+  - Advocate for outstanding development practices, improvements in architecture and patterns.
->
+  - Assist Junior developers.

 - everis an NTT Data Company
     - Aug 2019 – Jul 2020